The administration app for clubs, groups, teams and associations.

 Get started now

-Before we deal with the change of management ourselves, we should briefly question Why there is a change in the Board of Management at all.
-Restructuring does not always take place on a voluntary basis or an expiring term of office, as would be the case, for example, if the chairman/chairwoman resigns due to age.
+Before we address the leadership transition itself, we should briefly consider why a change in the board of directors is taking place in the first place.
+Restructuring does not always occur voluntarily or because a term is coming to an end, as would be the case, for example, if the chairperson were to step down due to age.

 Of course, it would be ideal if a change of club management took place with mutual consent and a so-called transition period could be agreed.
-However, if it is due to personal differences within the board, this can very quickly lead to a split within the entire club.
+However, if it is because there have been differences on a personal level within the Board of Management, this can very quickly lead to a split within the entire club.
 This should be avoided as far as possible.
 Behind the link is an article about successful club management, which you might also be interested in.

 When exchanging or leaving officials, it is therefore recommended to have a conversation in order to find out the motives.
 These can be temporal, but also because you no longer feel comfortable in the club or no longer identify with it.
 In any case, it is important to find the real reason, because this is the only way to improve yourself for the future if necessary.

 Also communicate the reasons transparently throughout the club.
-Imagine a senior official leaves the club and you leave the members in the dark about the reasons, that leaves a lot of room for interpretation and rumours.
+Imagine that when a senior official leaves the club and you leave the members in the dark about the reasons, that leaves a lot of room for interpretation for rumours.
 This can be a big problem, not only in the club, but in the entire community.
 So it's better to proactively state the reasons yourself.

 Losing a person from the board does not only mean losing a long-time companion, but also, with him or her, the acquired knowledge in an important area of the club.
 If a change of management is due to the expiring term of office, you should look into a replacement at an early stage.